joemaller/browsersync-mdns/README.md

   plugins: [{
     module: 'browsersync-mdns',
     options: {
-      name2: 'Local Dev Site'
+      name: 'Local Dev Site'
     }
   }]
 });
 ```
-See the [Browsersync plugins documentation][plugin-docs] for another example.
+See the [Browsersync plugins documentation][plugin-docs] for other plugin configuration examples.

 If `options.name` isn't defined and a **package.json** file can't be found, the hostname will be used as a fallback.